Expanding Thurston maps as quotients: The white and black equivalence relations

-\subsection{The equivalence relations $\Sim{w},\Sim{b}$}
+\subsection{The equivalence relations $\Sim{\wt},\Sim{\bt}$}

-We consider the \emph{closure of the join} of the equivalence relations $\Sim{n,w},\Sim{n,b}$.
-We will show in Section \ref{sec:f-mating} that there are polynomials $P_w,P_b$, such that $\Sim{w},\Sim{b}$ are the equivalence relations induced by their Carath\'{e}odory semi-conjugacies. \begin{definition}[$\Sim{w}, \Sim{b}$] The equivalence relation $\Sim{w}$ on $S^1$ is defined as follows,
+We consider the \emph{closure of the join} of the equivalence relations $\Sim{n,\wt},\Sim{n,\bt}$.
+We will show in Section \ref{sec:f-mating} that there are polynomials $P_{\wt},P_{\bt}$, such that $\Sim{\wt},\Sim{\bt}$ are the equivalence relations induced by their Carath\'{e}odory semi-conjugacies.
+These will be the polynomials into which $F$ unmates.